Eligibility header

 1. Year level

-Students are eligible to go abroad in their third year of study or higher.
-Students can go on exchange in their final term of study but you should expect a delayed graduation as a result.
-Double degree students are eligible to study abroad in their fourth year or higher.
-Math/CPA students are eligible to study abroad in their 4A term.
+Students are eligible to go abroad as of the start of their third year of study.
+Students can go on exchange in their final term of study but please be advised that this will cause an unavoidable delay to your graduation as a result of multiple institutions working together to process your final term's records.
+Double degree students are eligible to study abroad beginning in 4a.
+Math/CPA student are eligible to study abroad, but only in their 4a term.

 2. Academics